منتدى دكتور خالد أبو الفضل الطبى

 » Self assessment questions on central nervous system

-» SOK Central Nervous System Physiology Textbook (2018) by Dr Khaled A Abulfadle
+» SOK Central Nervous System (CNS) Physiology Textbook (2022) by Dr Khaled A Abulfadle

 صلاحيات هذا المنتدى:لاتستطيع الرد على المواضيع في هذا المنتدى